 The Compensation Committee believes that periodically awarding equity compensation to the executive officers and other senior management promotes the Company's long-term performance by aligning the officers' economic interests with shareholder value.
-The amounts of stock option or restricted stock units awarded are based on various subjective factors primarily relating to the responsibilities of the officer and his past and expected future contributions to the growth and profitability of the Company.
-During fiscal 2016, the Compensation Committee granted an aggregate of 33,548 restricted stock units to the executive officers of the Company.
-All grants provided that the restricted stock units would vest and shares of the common stock become issuable on March 31, 2019, in each case if and to the extent certain targets were achieved or exceeded for the three preceding calendar years with respect to the compound average annual growth rate in the book value per share of the Common Stock and the average annual combined ratio.
-The total number of shares which may ultimately become issuable with respect to the restricted stock units granted in 2016 to the executive officers ranges from zero shares, if the compound average annual growth rate in the book value per share of the Common Stock is less than 7% and the average annual combined ratio is greater than 96%, to 50,322 shares, if the compound average annual growth rate in the book value per share of the Common Stock is 13% or greater and the average annual combined ratio is 87% or less.
+The amounts of stock option or restricted stock units awards are based on various subjective factors primarily relating to the responsibilities of the officer and his/her past and expected future contributions to the growth and profitability of the Company.
+During fiscal 2017, the Compensation Committee granted an aggregate of 38,008 restricted stock units to the executive officers of the Company.
+All grants provided that the restricted stock units would vest and shares of the common stock become issuable on March 31, 2020, in each case if and to the extent certain targets were achieved or exceeded for the three preceding calendar years with respect to the compound average annual growth rate in the book value per share of the Common Stock and the average annual net combined ratio.
+The total number of shares which may ultimately become issuable with respect to the restricted stock units granted in 2017 to the executive officers ranges from zero shares, if the compound average annual growth rate in the book value per share of the Common Stock is less than 7% and the average annual combined ratio is greater than 96%, to 57,012 shares, if the compound average annual growth rate in the book value per share of the Common Stock is less than 7% and the average annual combined ratio is greater than 96%, to 57,012 shares, if the compound average annual growth rate in the book value per share of the Common Stock is 13% or greater and the average annual net combined ratio is 87% or less.

 Consideration of Shareholder Advisory Vote.
-At the Company's 2016 annual meeting of shareholders, an advisory resolution approving the compensation of the Company's executive officers was favored by approximately 97% of the shares voted.
+At the Company's 2017 annual meeting of shareholders, an advisory resolution approving the compensation of the Company's executive officers was favored by approximately 96% of the shares voted.
 The Compensation Committee has considered these results in determining to continue its current compensation policies.
-The Compensation Committee believes that its subsequent compensation decisions have been consistent with both its existing compensation policies and the 2016 shareholder advisory vote.
+The Compensation Committee believes that its subsequent compensation decisions have been consistent with both its existing compensation policies and the 2017 shareholder advisory vote.

 Tax and Accounting Implications.
 Section 162(m) of the Internal Revenue Code generally imposes a \$1.0 million per person annual limit on the amount the Company may deduct as compensation expense for its executive officers.
 The Compensation Committee has not established any policy precluding the payment of compensation in excess of the amount deductible under IRC Section 162(m).
-However, the compensation of all executive officers was fully deductible during fiscal 2016, and the Company does not presently anticipate that the compensation of any executive officer will exceed this limit on deductibility for fiscal 2017.
+However, the compensation of all executive officers was fully deductible during fiscal 2017, and the Company does not presently anticipate that the compensation of any executive officer will exceed this limit on deductibility for fiscal 2018.